thomaskroi1996/openfoam_opencfs_coupling/README.md

 - openFoam/system/controlDict
 - openFoam/system/preciceDict

-cylinder_standard_way is a folder containing where the cylinder example is calculated in the standard way.
+cylinder_standard_way is a folder containing the cylinder example simulated in the standard way.

 openFoam_dpdt is a folder that is already designed to run using the PressureTemporalDerivative class in the openfoam adapter.